-- Baby Freya has been going to swimming lessons every week at Turtle Tots since she was tiny.
+- Turtle Tots are great to help get your little ones ready for swimming.
 Any level of independent swimming and confidence in the water is a great help when on holiday- even if they can hold on around your neck while on your back so you both get a little swim!
-If they’re too young for that or you fancy having your hands free for some of the time in the pool you can buy an inflatable swim seat (we used one from JoJo Maman Bebe).
+If they’re too young for that or you fancy having your hands free for some of the time in the pool you can buy an inflatable swim seat.

 - Bring bath toys to keep young babies entertained in the pool or you can buy woggles/inflatables from local shops to occupy toddlers and leave behind when you go.

 - Consider investing in proper swim supplies for babies- neoprene wetsuits and ‘happy nappies’ keep them warm (and leak proof), or you can buy thinner UV protectant ones.

 - If your little one drinks milk during the daytime that you’re worried about getting warm in the sun you can buy an insulated cool cup.

 - TOP TIP: Baby or talcum powder works wonders at getting damp sand off little hands at feet at the beach!

 Take your time, take lots of deep breaths.
 Even if the worst happens and you end up with a screaming baby/toddler meltdown just remember the VAST majority of other passengers are completely understand.
 Above all just enjoy your family holiday- it’s all about having fun and making memories!!

 Turtle Tots baby/toddler swimming lessons>